Nefcanto/rfcs/0000-reflection.md

 }
 ```

+This is a list of ideas that can be developed inside the `react-reflection`:

+- Retrieving information about the app itself => something like getComponents
+- Finding a specific component => getComponent("ComponentName")
+- Get information about props => getProps(component)
+- Get one specific prop => getProp(component, "PropName")
+- Check for the presence of a prop => hasProp(component, "PropName")
+- Get the list of hooks used in the component => getHooks(component)
+- Get the list of states used in the component => getStates(component)
+- Get the list of dependencies for a given hook => getDependencies(hook) or getDependencies(component, "HookName")
+- Getting the type of an object (not checking if it is something) => getType(object) => These could be Fragment, Array, FunctionComponent, ClassComponent, Hook, State, etc.
+- Creating a dynamic instance of a component if possible, without being in DOM => createInstance(component)

 # Drawbacks

-Since the React team has published the dev tool, I guess the infrastructure for extracting data about a given component is already in the React core.
+Since the React team has published the dev tool, the infrastructure for extracting data about a given component is already in the React core.
-Thus I see no drawbacks in this RFC.
+So, I don't see any drawbacks in this RFC.

 # Alternatives